mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 This allows you to have line art above the colors, or trees before the mountains, and edit each without affecting the other.

-Krita has many layer-types, each layer type is unique and has its own usecase:
+Krita has many layer-types, each layer type is unique and has its own use case:

 :ref:`paint_layers`
  These are raster layers, and the most common and default layer type in Krita, you will be painting on these.